The Cockroach and the Ants

 The Cockroach was distraught.
 He didn’t remember that only a week ago he’d been on his own just like now.
 Instead, all he could think about was the disapproval of the ant colony.
 He’d been so sure that he could be a good ant.

-For a week, the Cockroach slept through the days wherever he could find shelter from the sun.
+For a week, the Cockroach slept through middle of the day wherever he could find shelter from the sun.
 He wandered each night, not hungry enough to eat or look for food.

 It was noisy and confusing up close.
 Wings and antennae brushed past his face.
 He saw beetles, crickets, isopods, and flying insects he’d never seen.
 And to his disbelief, he even saw a few ants.